-J. K. Rowling dialogue tags are structured with said Harry versus Harry said, so I started wondering which way was the correct way.
+J. K. Rowling’s dialogue tags are structured with said Harry versus Harry said, so I started wondering which way was the correct way.
 The answer is neither way is wrong.
-One article that made the most sense to me was written by Janice Hardy.
+Janice Hardy wrote one article that made the most sense to me.
 Here’s a link to it that you can check out for yourself:

-After reading the blog article, I sat back in my seat, and made the decision to reevaluate how I use dialogue tags.
+After reading the blog article, I sat back in my seat and reevaluated how I use dialogue tags.
 I’m going to test both dialogue tags as I write to see which one sounds better.
 Here’s a piece of the article that made sense to me:

 ‘When in doubt, try both and listen to how each one sounds: